AhmadAziizi/AhmadAziizi/README.md

 ## 👨‍💻 About Me

-I am a Computer Engineering student who enjoys building practical projects and improving through hands-on learning.
+I am a Computer Engineering student at Marmara University with an interest in software development, algorithms, and problem solving.

-My current focus is writing cleaner code, strengthening my problem-solving skills, and preparing for software engineering internship opportunities.
+I enjoy learning new concepts quickly and applying them through practical projects.
+I am continuously improving my programming skills through university coursework, personal learning, and hands-on development.

+Currently, I am looking for software engineering internship opportunities where I can learn from real-world projects, contribute to a team, and grow as a developer.

 ---